Gopher snake, Pituophis catenifer

 What do Gopher snakes eat?

-Gopher snakes are carnivorous and should be fed on a diet made up of frozen-thawed rodents, with rats and mice being good staple options.
+Gopher snakes are carnivorous and should be fed on a diet made up of reptile frozen food, with rats and mice being good staple options.
 Once the snake is large enough, variety can be added to their diet in the form of chicks or multimammates, but they should not become a substitute for rats or mice on a permanent basis.

 How do I buy a Gopher snake?